Everyone loves the party game/icebreaker “two truths and a lie.”

 Federal spending is out of control and on an unsustainable path driven by mandatory spending.
 Entitlement programs like Social Security risk becoming insolvent in the near future.

-Each year, we spend nearly $1 trillion more than we receive in revenue leaving an annual deficit.
-Add up those deficits over time and we have a national debt of over $21 trillion.
-On this path at some point interest payments on our debt will crowd out spending in other areas.
+Each year, we spend over $1 trillion more than we receive in revenue leaving an annual deficit.
+Add up those deficits over time and we have a national debt of almost $27 trillion, or about $82,000 per individual in the U.S. On this path at some point interest payments on our debt will crowd out spending in other areas, and this problem has now only been exacerbated by the numerous COVID-19 relief packages in the last year and a half.

 We cannot tax our way out of this hole.
 Revenues have been rising but are simply not enough to keep pace with federal spending growth, especially mandatory spending.